 Known for its unique rock formations, this little beach also boasts exceptional views across the Swanson Channel.

-Pender Island Farmer’s Market
+2. Visit the Pender Island Farmer’s Market

 On Thursdays in summer, Raven Rock Farm sets up a produce stand on Port Washington Road and on any day of the week you will also pass dozens of farm stands along the roads around the islands, usually specializing in eggs and produce but often surprising with unique, unusual arts and crafts.